aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/how-to-build-a-table-from-a-datatable/_index.md

 ﻿---
-title: How to Build a Table from a DataTable – Aspose.Words for .NET
+title: How to Build a Table from a DataTable in C#
 articleTitle: How to Build a Table from a DataTable
 linktitle: How to Build a Table from a DataTable
 description: "Example of filling document table from external database using Aspose.Words for .Net."